visier/embedding-exemplar/README.md

 2. In `./public/embed-chart.html`  --> `visierConfig` and `visierConfigSingleChart`
    1. Used by Visier's scripts to verify if a user session already exists.

-## Using a Different Hostname for the Exmplar App
+## Using a Different Hostname for the Exemplar App
 1. Change the value of `hostname` in `./config.js`
 2. Add an entry to your `/etc/hosts` file to direct this hostname to your localhost.
 E.g., 127.0.0.1        www.visier-exemplar.com